dhvyas7/cse-15l-lab-reports/week5/report.md

 Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.

-I am basically trying to run the autogravder script from the last lab using the bash script
+I am basically trying to run the autograder script from the last lab using the bash script

 TA Response: